AaltoSciComp/git-data/README.rst

 -------

-If you want to share the data with others, it is as simple as sharing the git repository (All the special stuff is on the special ``git-annex`` branch - that branch encodes what is needed to get objects from the store.
+If you want to share the data with others, it is as simple as sharing the git repository - the repository has enough information to retrive things from the object store.
+(All the special stuff is on the special ``git-annex`` branch).
+This special ``git-annex`` branch is synced both ways with ``git data sync``.